ANSWERED ON THIS PAGE:

-- Act as your Brazilian Registration Holder to allow you more control over your registrations and distribution.
+- Act as your Brazil Registration Holder to allow you more control over your registrations and distribution.

-- Our experienced consultants can update your existing FDA or ISO 13485 compliant quality system to meet Brazil's Good Manufacturing Practice (GMP) requirements.
+- Our experienced consultants can update your existing FDA or ISO 13485 compliant quality system to meet Brazil's Good Manufacturing Practice (B-GMP) requirements.

-- Assist with INMETRO certification coordination, if necessary.
+- Assist with INMETRO, ANATEL and MTE certification coordination, if necessary.

 Please contact us for more information on all of our Brazil registration services.

 How long does it generally take for ANVISA approval?

 Registration timelines vary based on your device classification.
 Download our free Brazil regulatory chart for a more detailed look at ANVISA registration timelines.

 Can I transfer my registration to another Brazil Registration Holder?

 Brazilian Resolution RDC 102/2016, which went into effect December 25, 2016, allows greater flexibility for registration transfers.
 However, transfers will require the cooperation of the previous BRH: they must sign the transfer contract and ask ANVISA to cancel the registration under their name.
 ANVISA will issue a new registration number one the transfer is approved, but the registration will carry the original validity date.
 Emergo can assist with registration transfer requests.

 Do we need Country of Origin approval to be eligible for ANVISA registration?